Graduate Route visa

-- The Immigration Health Surcharge fee is set at £624 per year of the visa.
+- The Immigration Health Surcharge fee at £624 per year of the visa.

-- If your Graduate route application is successful and you are granted with a Graduate route visa, you will be able to stay in the UK for two years (extended to three years for PhD or doctorate level graduates).
-We understand that this route will replace the Doctorate Extension Scheme when it is introduced.
+- If your Graduate route application is successful, you will be able to stay in the UK for two years (extended to three years for PhD or doctorate level graduates).
+This route has replaced the Doctorate Extension Scheme which is now closed for new applications.

 - Study will be permitted, but ONLY if it does not meet the requirements for study under the Student route.

-- The visa is not extendable and does not lead to settlement but graduates will be able to switch into the Skilled Worker route once they have found a suitable job.
+- The visa is cannot be extended and does not lead to settlement, but Graduate visa holders will be able to switch into the Skilled Worker route once they have found a suitable job.

-- Individuals who already have permission as a dependant of a Student who is applying on this route can also apply to extend their permission as a dependant, however, new dependants are not permitted on this route.
+- Individuals who are already in the UK as a dependant of a Student who is applying on this route can also apply to extend their permission as a dependant.
+However, new dependants are not permitted on this route.